aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 For more information on deployment refer to the [getting started with Network Firewall documentation](https://docs.aws.amazon.com/network-firewall/latest/developerguide/what-is-aws-network-firewall.html)

+If you're implementing AWS Network Firewall into a production environment where you want the least amount of traffic disruption, we recommend you set the [Stream exception policy option](https://docs.aws.amazon.com/network-firewall/latest/developerguide/stream-exception-policy.html) to "Continue" or "Reject" and that you not have any default block actions.
+The Stream exception policy option of "Drop" can be more disruptive to production traffic since it silently blocks mid stream flows and does not send a TCP Reset.

 ## Operationalizing

 ### Ensure Symmetric Routing